-A paper describing a project to implement research findings using materials co-designed by Bristol Drugs Project services users has been published in Harm Reduction Journal.
+A paper describing a project to implement research findings using materials co-designed by Bristol Drugs Project service users has been published in Harm Reduction Journal.
 The project focused on promoting the use of low dead space injecting equipment and other harm reduction practices through the co-designed materials.

 It was a collaboration between NIHR CLAHRC West, NIHR Health Protection Research Unit (HPRU) in Evaluation of Interventions, Bristol Drugs Project (BDP) and Exchange Supplies.
 The first author, Deborah Hussey, an Assertive Engagement Worker from BDP, was seconded to CLAHRC West for six months.